- Ocean Fishing

-On August 20, 2012, the Commission received a petition to list the Northeastern Pacific population of white shark as threatened or endangered under the California Endangered Species Act (CESA).
-Pursuant to the requirements of CESA the Department prepared an evaluation of the petition which concluded that the petition contained sufficient scientific information to indicate listing may be warranted.
+The Commission received a petition to list the Northeastern Pacific population of white shark as threatened or endangered under the California Endangered Species Act (CESA) on August 20, 2012.
+Pursuant to the requirements of CESA, CDFW prepared an evaluation of the petition which concluded that the petition contained sufficient scientific information to indicate listing may be warranted.

-On February 6, 2013, the Commission unanimously concluded that listing the Northeastern Pacific population of white shark as threatened or endangered may be warranted, and designated the species as a candidate under CESA.
-The Commission’s decision will take formal effect on March 1, 2013, when a notice of decision is published in the California Regulatory Notice Register.
-Within twelve months of this notice publication, the Department will provide a written report to the Commission indicating whether listing the white shark as threatened or endangered under CESA is warranted.
+The Commission unanimously concluded that listing the Northeastern Pacific population of white shark as threatened or endangered may be warranted on February 6, 2013, and designated the species as a candidate under CESA.
+The Commission's decision went into effect on March 1, 2013, when a notice of decision was published in the California Regulatory Notice Register.
+After the notice publication, CDFW provided a written report to the Commission indicating that listing the white shark as threatened or endangered under CESA was not warranted.

 - Petition to List White Shark (Carcharodon carcharias) as Threatened or Endangered Under the California Endangered Species Act

 - Evaluation of the Petition to List the Northeastern Pacific Population of White Shark (Carcharodon carcharias) as Threatened or Endangered under California Endangered Species Act

 Status Review References